magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/udp.md

 ### Send Uplink message

-Once ThingsBoard UDP Integration has been created, the UDP server starts, and then it waits for data from the devices.
+Once IoT Hub UDP Integration has been created, the UDP server starts, and then it waits for data from the devices.

 Choose device payload type to send uplink message